bitwarden/contributing-docs/docs/architecture/push-notifications/mobile.md

 if the _current user_ has registered for push notifications within the last day.
 If they have never registered before, or if more than one day has elapsed, the Bitwarden app registers with iOS for push notifications, requesting a push token.
-This is done in the `RegisterAsync()` method in `iOSPushNotificationService`.
+This is done in the `RegisterAsync()` method in `iOSPushNotificationService`. `RegisterAsync()` executes the iOS platform-specific method required to begin the token request process from APNs.

-The registration for a push token with iOS happens asynchonously.
+The response from APNs with the push token is received asynchronously.
 When a token is obtained for the device, the `OnRegisteredSuccess()` method in `iOSPushNotificationHandler` is triggered.
 This then calls the `OnRegisteredAsync()` method of the `PushNotificationListenerService`, passing along the newly-acquired token.
 This method is responsible for sending the push token to the back-end API to register the device + user combination for push notifications.

 :::note